Color

 Full Color

-The best approach when working in full color is to treat your available colors as a two-dimensional or three-dimensional space and plot different attributes of the iterated point on each dimension.
+The best approach when working in full color is to treat your available colors as a two-dimensional or three-dimensional space and plot each pixel with a color that combines different attributes of the iterated point, using dimensions in the color space.
 There are lots of possibilities; here are two examples:

 Both of these will produce fairly stunning results and of course there are dozens of other possible combinations.

 One of the best ways to color the Mandelbrot Set uses the HSV color space.
-Use the Distance Estimator function for V and Escape-Iterations for H, and make S alternate between odd and even values of Escape-Iterations.
-The result is stunning.
+Use the Distance Estimator function for V. Use Escape-Iterations for H, with a somewhat different hue when the final point's Angle is between 0 and pi.
+Make S alternate between 1.0 and 0.67, to show odd and even values of Escape-Iterations.
+The result is stunning:

 It is much better to use the hue/saturation/brightness system rather than something like red/green/blue, because of the psychology and physiology of human vision.
 Most good graphics environments provide a function that converts from HSV to RGB; if your's doesn't, look it up in a book like Graphics Gems or Fundamentals of Interactive Computer Graphics.